Albosonic/React-Graphql-Online-Thrift-Shop/README.md

   * encrypt password over the network

-- persist store name to all store components
+- populate item data on edit click, and persist edit on submit.